Fix text not pasting after dictation

 Test in Notes.
 Some apps (banking, corporate, password managers) block third-party keyboards.
 If Flow doesn't work in an app, dictate into Notes first, then copy and paste into your target app.

 Restart the app and Flow.
-Force quit both, then reopen.
-Dictate a short phrase.
+Force quit both, then reopen and dictate a short phrase.
 If text appears, the issue is resolved.

 Note: If you use the Action Button to dictate without an active text field, your transcript is saved to Flow Notes automatically — it is not copied to your clipboard.
-Flow also automatically deactivates in number, phone, decimal, and email address fields.
+Flow also automatically deactivates in number, phone, decimal, email address, numbers-and-punctuation, and ASCII-capable number pad fields.
 Switch to a standard text field to dictate.

 Android

 On Android, Flow uses the Flow Bubble to deliver transcribed text.
-If insertion fails, Flow shows a copy button on the Flow Bubble so you can recover your dictation.
+Flow inserts text directly in most chat and social apps — including WhatsApp, Telegram, Messenger, Instagram, Teams, Signal, Slack, Discord, Snapchat, Google Messages, and Gmail — as well as the Google search box on google.com and the Chrome New Tab Page search field.
+If insertion cannot be verified, Flow shows a copy button on the Flow Bubble so you can recover your dictation.

 Tap the copy button on the Flow Bubble.
-If insertion failed, tap the copy button to copy your text, then paste manually wherever you need it.
+If insertion failed, tap copy to grab your text, then paste manually wherever you need it.
+You can also tap the Wispr icon on the bubble to dismiss it — your clipboard text is preserved so you can paste it yourself.

 Test in a notes app.
 Some apps hide the Flow Bubble for security reasons (banking and financial apps).
 If the Flow Bubble doesn't appear, dictate into a notes app, then copy and paste.